Comment on page

 The ENS Foundation is a Foundation Company Limited By Guarantee, incorporated in the Cayman Islands.
 Foundation companies are nonprofits; The ENS Foundation has no shareholders and cannot pay out dividends to its directors or members.
 For more details on how foundations work, see this article.

-The ENS Foundation has three directors: Nick Johnson, Brantly Millegan, and Kevin Gaspar, all ENS core team members.
+The ENS Foundation has three directors: Nick Johnson, Kevin Gaspar, and Alex Van de Sande.
 Directors are in charge of the day-to-day running of the foundation.

 The ENS Foundation has one supervisor.
 The supervisor is an administrative role whose job is to make sure that the directors are doing their jobs in accordance with Cayman Islands law.
 The position of supervisor is filled by a Cayman Islands firm, DS Limited.